 The Fit and Proper Policy of ERGO documents the criteria and procedures to be applied in order to ensure that all persons who effectively run ERGO or are responsible for other key and important functions within ERGO, at all times meet the "fit and proper" requirements under regulatory laws based on or resulting from the implementation of the Solvency II framework.
-Fit & Proper Guideline of Company describes overall process and principals to meet the regulatory "fit and proper" requirements.
+The Fit & Proper Guideline of the Company describes the overall process and principles to meet the regulatory "fit and proper" requirements.